kentico-ericd/xperience-core-breadcrumbs/README.md

 })
 ```

+## Customizations

-## Custom rendering
+### Breadcrumb rendering

-The final HTML of your breadcrumbs is determined by the `IBreadcrumbsRenderer` interface, which you can find the default code for in [DefaultBreadcrumbsRenderer](/Renderer/DefaultBreadcrumbsRenderer.cs).
+The final HTML of your breadcrumbs is determined by the `IBreadcrumbsRenderer` interface, which you can find the default code for in [DefaultBreadcrumbsRenderer](/src/Xperience.Core.Breadcrumbs/Services/DefaultBreadcrumbsRenderer.cs).
 If you'd like to customize the HTML of the breadcrumbs, you can implement your own `IBreadcrumbsRenderer` and use the `RegisterImplementation` attribute to register your code with a higher priority:

 ```cs
 [assembly: RegisterImplementation(typeof(IBreadcrumbsRenderer), typeof(CustomBreadcrumbsRenderer), Lifestyle = Lifestyle.Singleton, Priority = RegistrationPriority.Default)]